Master of Science in Supply Chain and Operations Management

 There is an explosive growth in supply chain and operations challenges, arising from globalization, big data, e-commerce, social media, mobile technologies and automation.

-The UIC MS in Supply Chain and Operations Management Program is directed at meeting the growing demand for professionals in supply chain and operations.
-It provides foundational knowledge in this area, integrating analytical modeling approaches, enterprise systems, data, analytics and business intelligence, and develops leadership skills and a global context.
+The UIC Business Liautaud Graduate School MS in Supply Chain and Operations Management Program is a STEM-designated program* directed at meeting the growing demand for professionals in supply chain and operations.
+It will provide you with foundational knowledge in the areas of analytical modeling, enterprise systems, and analytic and business intelligence, all while developing your leadership skills with a global context *(CIP Code 52.1399).

 Fast-paced program, flexible schedule

-The 32-credit hour program can be completed in one year of full-time study (or more than one year of part-time study).
-The program offers a flexible structure and schedule to allow completion while students are working full-time.
+The 32-credit hour program can be completed in one year of full-time study, or more than one year of part-time study.
+Students may be assigned additional prerequisite coursework depending upon their academic and professional background.* The program offers a flexible structure and schedule to allow completion while students are working full-time.
 The broad choice of electives enables the students to customize the curriculum to specific career or company interests.

-The distinguishing feature of this program is its blend of business and functional knowledge, with technical and analytical skills, systems thinking, leadership capabilities and global orientation.
+The distinguishing feature of our program is its blend of business and functional knowledge, with technical and analytical skills, systems thinking, leadership capabilities and global orientation.

 The MS in Supply Chain and Operations Management incorporates a practicum capstone experience course where students work with a client organization on supply chain and operations issues.
 This course integrates course material with project work that involves either detailed study of supply chain and operations strategy and practice in organizations, or development of supply chain related solutions for specific problems.